Vantage vs Spreadex Comparison

 Which brokers offers more tradeable asset classes, Vantage or Spreadex?

-Vantage offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD).
-Looking at total tradeable symbols, Vantage has 257, compared to 2000 from Spreadex.
+Vantage offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD).
+Looking at total tradeable symbols, Vantage has 1000, compared to 2000 from Spreadex.